snowplow/documentation/docs/getting-started-with-micro/advanced-usage/index.md

 lt --port 9090
 ```

 You will see the publicly available URL in the output.
+Before use, visit this URL in your web browser and click “Continue”.

   </TabItem>
 </Tabs>